offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} vtable` - A table of pointers to virtual functions, generated by the compiler.
 When a virtual function gets invoked (runtime) vtables are used to determining which method implementation to use.

- * `{bm} template` - A class or function where some of the types used are unknown, called template parameters.
-When template parameters are substituted with real types, that template becomes a real class / function.
-A template may be used to produce multiple real classes / functions, where each one has substituted in a different set of types.
+ * `{bm} template` - A class or function where parts of the code are intended for substitution (by other code).
+At compile-time, a user supplies a set of substitutions for each usage of a template, customizing it for the specific use-case that user is dealing with.

- * `{bm} template parameter` - An unknown type in a template, intended for substitution.
+ * `{bm} template parameter` - An identifier within the template.
+At compile time, any time a template is used its template parameters are substituted with code that the usage supplies.

+   A template parameter may be used multiple times throughout the template.
+At compile-time, each usage is substituted with the same piece of code.

- * `{bm} template instantiation` - The process of substituting in real types for the template parameters in a template, resulting in a real class or function.
+ * `{bm} template instantiation` - The process of substituting the template parameters in a template with real code.

  * `{bm} named conversion/(named conversion function|named conversion|const[_\s]cast|static[_\s]cast|reinterpret[_\s]cast|narrow[_\s]cast)/i` - A set of language features / functions used for converting types (casting): `const_cast`, `static_cast`, `reinterpret_cast`, and `narrow_cast`.

- * `{bm} concept/(concept)_TEMPLATE/i` - A compile-time check to ensure that the types substituted for a set of template parameters match the requirements of that template (e.g. the type support certain operators).
+ * `{bm} concept/(concept)_TEMPLATE/i` - A compile-time check to ensure that the type substituted for a template parameter matches a set of requirements (e.g. the type support certain operators).

  * `{bm} compile-time` - Used in reference to something that happens during the compilation process.